-This guide provides helpful information for those who are looking to become a Psychiatric Mental Health Nurse Practitioner (PMHNP) in the Navy during Fiscal Year 2024.
+This guide offers helpful info for anyone interested in becoming a Psychiatric Mental Health Nurse Practitioner (PMHNP) in the Navy during Fiscal Year 2025.

-Specifically, we shall discuss the Navy scholarship program for civilian and military nurses to become a PMHNP through the Uniformed Services University of the Health Sciences graduate program.
+We’ll be focusing on the Navy’s scholarship program, which helps both civilian and military nurses pursue a PMHNP degree through the Uniformed Services University of the Health Sciences graduate program.

 What Does a Psychiatric Nurse Practitioner Do in the Navy?